dan-v/copperheados-stack/README.md

 ## Updating to a New Version
 * Just download the new version and run the same command used previously (e.g. ./copperheados-stack --region us-west-2 --name copperheados-dan --device marlin) to apply the updates

+## Getting Notifications for Builds (start/success/failure)
+* A SNS topic should be created with your stack name already, all you have to do is create a subscription to this using your email for example.

 ## FAQ
 1. <b>Should I use copperheados-stack?</b> That's up to you.
 Use at your own risk.